WordPerfect: Corel WordPerfect

 Reports surfaced late in January 2006 that Apple's iWork had leapfrogged WordPerfect Office as the leading alternative to Microsoft Office.
 This claim was soon debunked after industry analyst Joe Wilcox described JupiterResearch usage surveys that showed WordPerfect as the No. 2 office suite behind Microsoft Office in the consumer, small and medium businesses, and enterprise markets with a roughly 15 percent share in each market.

 In April 2008, Corel released its WordPerfect Office X4 office suite containing the new X4 version of WordPerfect which includes support for PDF editing, OpenDocument and Office Open XML.
 However, X4 does not include support for editing PDF's containing images in JPEG2000 format, a format used by Adobe Acrobat 9.

 In March 2010, Corel released its WordPerfect Office X5 office suite, which contains the new X5 version of WordPerfect.
 This version includes improved support for PDF, Microsoft Office 2007, OpenDocument, and Office Open XML.
 The new release includes integration with Microsoft SharePoint and other web services geared towards government and business users.

 In April 2012, Corel released its WordPerfect Office X6 office suite, which contains the new X6 version of WordPerfect.
 The new release adds multi-document/monitor support, new macros, Windows 8 preview support, and an eBook publisher.

 In May 2021, Corel released its WordPerfect Office 2021 office suite, which superseded versions x7 through x9 and version 2020.
 New features include creating fillable PDFs, built in Bates numbering (since X7), saving to opendocument and ePub formats (since v2020), and saving and opening Microsoft Office openXML formats (which did not work in x9).
+In a review, PC Magazine said that "WordPerfect Office is the one and only Windows office application suite that isn't a workalike for Microsoft Office. ...
+WordPerfect [is] the only office app that gives you total control over every detail of the documents you produce."
+The review noted that WordPerfect still had a significant presence in the legal domain, "where it's the only app that offers both advanced legal-formatting features and a document management system that doesn't rely on Microsoft's networking software."
+However, the magazine noted that the WordPerfect Office 2021 user interface "has an old-school look and feel that won't attract many new users", that it does not support real-time collaboration workflows, and that the product only runs on Windows and not Macintosh or mobile platforms.